Azure/data-management-zone/README.md

 > **General disclaimer:** Please be aware that this template is in private preview.
 Therefore, expect smaller bugs and issues when working with the solution.
 Please submit an Issue in GitHub if you come across any issues that you would like us to fix.

+**DO NOT COPY - UNDER DEVELOPMENT - MS INTERNAL ONLY - Please be aware that this template is in private preview without any SLA.**

 ## Description

-The Data Management template is, as the name suggests, classified as a management function and is at the heart of the [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) platform.
+The Data Management template is, as the name suggests, classified as a management function and is at the heart of the [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) solution pattern.
 It is responsible for the governance of the platform and enables communication to ingest data sources from Azure, third-party clouds and on-premises data sources.

 ## What will be deployed?